-Some photos barred from Colo. trial
+Some images barred from Colorado theater shooting trial

 Denver – — The judge overseeing the Colorado theater shooting case said Tuesday he will let prosecutors show some photos of the bloody crime scene and the shooter’s apartment but not others such as tattoos of a slain victim that name his children and could bias jurors.